 - Integrity - Doing the right thing when nobody is watching

 - Empowerment - Empower your staff to complete the job

 - Revamp - Adapt to the needs of students

 - Respect - Learn to agree to disagree as professionals

 - Maintain Concorde core values at all times

 Reaching beyond the classroom

-What makes Concorde’s accredited Dental Assistant school stand out from all the rest, Fritcher said, is that the teacher’s involvement with the student goes beyond the classroom.
+What makes Concorde's Dental Assistant program stand out from all the rest, Fritcher said, is that the teacher's involvement with the student goes beyond the classroom.